LoganMunoz16/two-phase-commit/ReadMe.md

 * next: The next node in the list, wrapped in first a Box, and then an Option

 ### Linked List
 The linked list itself is modified a bit to allow for the commit and rollback interface.
-The following is a list and description of
+The following is a list and description of the contents of a linked list:

 * _size_saved : The size(length) of the most recently saved linked list
 * _size: The size(length) of the linked list the user is currently modifying